TheDayIsMyEnemy/Codingame-File-Joiner/README.md

-# Joins multiple files of a project into one file for codingame contests.
+Combines multiple files of a project into a single file.
+Made for Codingame contests.